virtuclinic-ai/site/index.md

 ---

 ### News

+- [June 2022] I was a participant at [Hausdorff School](https://www.hcm.uni-bonn.de/foundationalmethods2022) on “Foundational Methods in Machine Learning” and “Synergies between Data Science and PDE Analysis”, Bonn, Germany

 - [January 2022] Thrilled to announce that I joined the [University of Calgary](https://www.ucalgary.ca/) in Canada, the @Quan_Long's_lab and I started my PhD in Biostatistics in the Department of Mathematics and Statistics and in collaboration with the Faculty of Medecine and the Department of Biochemistry & Molecular Biology

 - [July 2021] I participated in the [11th Gene Golub SIAM Summer School](https://sites.google.com/aims.ac.za/g2s3-aims-2021/people?authuser=0), on “Theory and Practice of Deep Learning”, Cape Twon, South Africa